 | Monthly streaming pass | Frequent flyers who want streaming access | $49.50 |

 Some flights include free benefits for LATAM Pass members, often for text messaging.
 Elite tiers may get broader free access.
-When you sign in to the portal, it will show what you can use on that flight.
+When you sign in to the portal, it shows what you can use on that specific flight.

-- Email and browsing: Works for light tasks, but it can slow down when many people connect.
+- Email and browsing: Works for light tasks, but slows down when many passengers connect at once.

-It depends on your flight length and what you need to do.
+It depends on your flight length and what you need.

 - You need to send or receive time-sensitive messages.